amma/maize-yield-gxe-gnn/README.md

 - Supporting analysis scripts used for manuscript figures and results.
 - Data descriptions and links to public datasets where possible.

-Large raw datasets, generated model checkpoints, temporary files, and private credentials should not be committed to this public repository.